 The BKT Agrimax Spargo is a good “budget” tire that incorporates the benefits of IF/VF technology.
 Although priced lower than some others on this list, we haven’t received any negative feedback on this model at NTS Tire Supply.

 Firestone Radial All Traction RC

 With Firestone you get the comfort of a well-known brand name and tire design features such as curved, wider tread bars for a smoother ride and a larger contact area.
-Firestone, however, was slow in coming out with the latest IF/VF technology (branded as AD2 technology), so they don’t have a wide variety of sizes available.
+The Firestone Radial All Traction RC has proven to be a solid performer since its release.